 Turmeric – Contains curcumin, which gives the spice its distinctive, persistent yellow color.
 I’ve written an entire piece on the health benefits of turmeric, and curcumin is responsible for the lion’s share of them.

 Apples and onions – A light yellow pigment, quercetin is found in apples and onions (except for white onions).
-Red and yellow onions are high in quercetin (PDF), while most of the quercetin in apples resides in the skin.
+Red and yellow onions are high in quercetin, while most of the quercetin in apples is stored in the skin.

 Don’t rely on carotenoids to fulfill your vitamin A requirements.
 Liver and egg yolks are much better, more reliable sources.
 Besides, beta-carotene supplementation doesn’t seem to work very well.
-In several studies, it has appeared to increase the risk of lung and prostate cancer, and a 2007 Cochrane review found that beta-carotene supplements were associated with an increase in general mortality.
-“Supplementation” of alpha-carotene, via carotenoid-rich fruits and vegetables, however, appears to have the opposite relationship.
-Huh, food’s good for you… who knew?
+In several studies, the supplement form of beta-carotene has appeared to increase the risk of lung15 and prostate cancer, and a 2007 review found that beta-carotene supplements were associated with an increase in general mortality.16 This isn’t the same thing as taking in alpha-carotene, the form you find in fruits and vegetables.

 Get carotenes through orange vegetables and fruits, like squash, carrots, sweet potatoes, cantaloupes, and bell peppers.

 The other carotenoids – the ones that don’t convert to vitamin A, like lutein, lycopene, and zeaxanthin – appear to be helpful.
 Both lutein and zeaxanthin accumulate in the retinas of our eyes, where they seem to play major roles.
-The more lutein and zeaxanthin you eat, the more it accumulates in your retina (although this is most pronounced in patients with low baseline pigment levels).
-Low dietary intake of lutein and zeaxanthin are associated with elevated incidences of age-related macular degeneration, and a similar relationship was found for cataracts.
+The more lutein and zeaxanthin you eat, the more it accumulates in your retina17 (although this is most pronounced in patients with low baseline pigment levels).18 Low dietary intake of lutein and zeaxanthin are associated with cataracts.19

 Get lutein and zeaxanthin through spinach, kale (what doesn’t kale have?), dandelion greens, chard, collards, romaine lettuce, paprika, and turnip greens.

-The best sources of lycopene are cooked tomato products, like tomato paste or sauce, especially cooked with fat (but not sunflower oil!), but lower levels can be attained through raw tomatoes, pink grapefruit, pink guava, and watermelon.
+The best sources of lycopene are cooked tomato products, like tomato paste22 or sauce, especially cooked with fat23 (but not sunflower oil24), but lower levels can be attained through raw tomatoes, pink grapefruit, pink guava, and watermelon.
 The absolute best source, however, is gac, a Vietnamese fruit that beats tomatoes by 70-fold.
 It also contains high levels of other carotenoids, all of which are bound by long chain fats, making them even more bioavailable.
 Anyone every try gac?

 All beets contain all betalains, just in different ratios.
 In purple or red beets, betacyanins predominate.
 In yellow beets, betaxanthins predominate.

-A beet extract rich in betacyanins showed cytotoxic effects on human prostate and breast cancer lines.
+A beet extract rich in betacyanins showed cytotoxic effects on human prostate and breast cancer lines.27

 Well, I hope that’s enough to convince you to include more color in your diet.
 As you can see, not all of the benefits of plant pigments are “proven,” but they’re probably all quite safe in the amounts you’ll find in foods.
 So go ahead and eat up a wide variety.
 If they do turn out to be helpful, you’ll have hedged your bet quite nicely.